josavicente/team-katas/README.md

 # team-katas
-A collection of katas made with the team
+A collection of katas made with the team:

+## List of katas
+1. Fizzbuzz